-With the many accounting systems out there, there is no one size fits all- depending on the stage and nature of your organization, you may need different accounting software.
-Once you outgrow that system, it’s time to consider a new one.
+With the many enterprise resource planning (ERP) systems out there, there is no one size fits all depending on the stage and nature of your organization, you may need different accounting software.
+Once you outgrow that system, it’s time to consider a new one in order to eliminate time-consuming and error-prone tasks.
 As such, organizations nowadays are rapidly outgrowing their accounting systems and find the need to plan for a new one every few years.
 Here are 7 signs that you’ve outgrown your accounting software:

 - Manual Processes & Lack of Efficiency

 Technology has become a tool that allows us to be more efficient in handling various tasks.
 If you’re finding that you’ve been spending too much time on manual data entry or paperwork, it may be a sign that you’ve outgrown your business management system.
 As with manual work, there is also a heightened risk of errors.

 As such, it’s essential for your accounting software to be able to keep up with your company’s increase in growth.
 Whether it be by saving time on data entry and reconciliation or having automated and streamlined business processes, many have relied on the accounting software to increase efficiency throughout their organization.
 With a new accounting software that can handle your business’ needs, time that was previously spent on repetitive and manual tasks can now be spent elsewhere.

 As your business grows, it becomes more difficult to keep track of what’s happening across your organization.
 With key employees being in and out of the office and spreadsheets all over the place, it can be exhausting trying to find some information.
 In addition, your business’s pile of data will only keep growing.